ILIAS-eLearning/ILIAS/src/Refinery/README.md

 interface in the
 [README about Transformations](/src/Refinery/Transformation/README.md).

+Currently supported methods:

+* `string()`   - Returns an object that allows to transform a value to a string value.
+* `int()`      - Returns an object that allows to transform a value to a integer value.
+* `float()`    - Returns an object that allows to transform a value to a float value.
+* `bool()`     - Returns an object that allows to transform a value to a boolean value.
+* `listOf()`   - Returns an object that allows to transform an value in a given array with the given transformation object.
+                 The transformation will be executed on every element of the array.
+* `dictOf()`   - Returns an object that allows to transform an value in a given array with the given transformation object.
+                 The transformation will be executed on every element of the array.
+* `tupleOf()`  - Returns an object that allows to transform the values of an array with the given array of transformations objects.
+                 The length of the array of transformations MUST be identical to the array of values to transform.
+                 The keys of the transformation array will be the same as the key from the value array e.g. Transformation on position 2 will transform value on position 2 of the value array.
+* `recordOf()` - Returns an object that allows to transform the values of an associative array with the given associative array of transformations objects.
+                 The length of the array of transformations MUST be identical to the array of values to transform.
+                 The keys of the transformation array will be the same as the key from the value array e.g. Transformation with the key "hello" will transform value with the key "hello" of the value array.
+* `toNew()`    - Returns either an transformation object to create objects of an existing class, with variations of constructor parameters OR returns an transformation object to execute a certain method with variation of parameters on the objects.
+* `data()`     - Returns a data factory to create a certain data type

-###### Primitives
+###### Natives

-As seen in the example of the [previous chaptger](#to) there are transformations which cover the primitive data types of PHP (`int`, `string`, `float` and `boolean`).
+As seen in the example of the [previous chapter](#to) there are transformations which cover the native data types of PHP (`int`, `string`, `float` and `boolean`).

 ###### Structures

-Beside the [primitive transformations](#primitives) there also transformation to create structures like `list`, `dictonary`, `record` and `tuple`.
+Beside the [native transformations](#natives) there also transformation to create structures like `list`, `dictonary`, `record` and `tuple`.

 ##### kindlyTo

-The `kindlyTo` group consists of combined validations and transformations for primitive data types that establish a baseline for further constraints and more complex transformations.
+The `kindlyTo` group consists of combined validations and transformations for native data types that establish a baseline for further constraints and more complex transformations.

 A concrete implementation for the `Refinery\KindlyTo\Group` interface